linslin/angular-odm/readme.md

 ```

 #### model.deleteByAttributes();
-Will delete all records with matching attribute values.
+Function will delete all records with matching attribute values.

 > {Boolean}